figmania/svg-toolkit/README.md

 ![logo](design/toolkit-banner.png "SVG Toolkit")

-SVG Toolkit allows you to easily export your work to SVG in perfact formatting, without all the usual rubbish and unneeded clutter.
+SVG Toolkit allows you to easily export your work to SVG in perfect formatting, without all the usual rubbish and unneeded clutter.

 ## Installation